Emacs: Command Line Options

 Reference

-Emacs, start up and init files
+Emacs, start, exit, and init files